Joseph Smith: Legacy

-Successors and denominations
+Succession crisis and split into denominations

 Smith's death resulted in a succession crisis within the Latter Day Saint movement.
 He had proposed several ways to choose his successor, but never clarified his preference.
 The two strongest succession candidates were Young, senior member and president of the Quorum of the Twelve Apostles, and Rigdon, the senior remaining member of the First Presidency.
 In a church-wide conference on August 8, most of the Latter Day Saints present elected Young.
 They eventually left Nauvoo and settled the Salt Lake Valley, Utah Territory.

 Nominal membership in Young's denomination, which became the LDS Church, surpassed 17 million in 2023.
 Smaller groups followed Rigdon and James J. Strang, who had based his claim on a letter of appointment ostensibly written by Smith but which some scholars believe was forged.
 Some hundreds followed Lyman Wight to establish a community in Texas.
 Others followed Alpheus Cutler.
 Many members of these smaller groups, including most of Smith's family, eventually coalesced in 1860 under the leadership of Joseph Smith III and formed the RLDS Church (Community of Christ), which has about 250,000 members.